United Nations suspends aid delivery in Syria after convoy attack

 The aid convoy was hit in the area of Urum al-Kubra, west of Aleppo, where a warehouse belonging to the Syrian Arab Red Crescent also was struck, the United Nations and aid agencies said.
 Rebels reportedly hold the area.
 The attack prompted the United Nations to halt its aid operations in Syria.

 The UK-based Syrian Observatory for Human Rights reported that aid workers had been killed in an “aerial bombardment.”

 The International Committee of the Red Cross said that about 20 civilians were killed, as was the director of the Red Crescent’s Urum al-Kubra branch, Omar Barakat.

 Eighteen of the convoy’s 31 trucks were hit, the United Nations said.

-No one has claimed responsibility for the attack, and it is unclear whether an airstrike hit the convoy or whether it was shelled.
+No one has claimed responsibility and it is unclear whether an airstrike hit the convoy or whether it was shelled.

 Syria Civil Defense, a volunteer emergency medical service, posted video of the attack’s aftermath on social media showing a warehouse ablaze and claiming that helicopters had dropped four barrel bombs on the site, blaming the Syrian regime.

 Barrel bombs are commonly used by the regime, while rebel and militant groups are not known to have the capacity for air power.